US says it brokered deal to end fighting in the Black Sea in talks with Ukraine and Russia

 The deal emphasized that inspections of commercial ships would be necessary to ensure they aren't used for military purposes.

-Zelenskyy bristled at Russia's demand for lifting sanctions, saying, “We believe that it would weaken our position.”
+Zelenskyy bristled at Russia's demand for lifting sanctions, saying that doing so “would weaken our position.”

 Still, Trump indicated that the U.S. was considering the Kremlin’s conditions: “We’re thinking about all of them right now.”